 I wish her all the best moving forward.
 Her future daughter is so lucky to come into this world with a Mum like her.
 Universe, look after them.

-We did talk about stuff, like our deep conversations over the years, about the future, about changing my mind on Genital Reassignment Surgery … but there’s one thing she said that will stick with me forever moving forward.
+We did talk about stuff, like our deep conversations over the years, about the future, about changing my mind on Genital Reassignment Surgery.

 We were so similar, that’s why we connected so much.
-She too was very spiritual like me, and when I spoke about how I was thinking about looking into Past Life Regression, she said … when she was young, someone told her to try everything.
+She too was very spiritual, and when I spoke about how I was thinking about looking into Past Life Regression, she said … when she was young, someone told her to try everything.
 “Try all types of practices on your spiritual path,” she said.

 This mentality I’ve sort of adopted in my life after I started learning how to draw.
-Trying to get good at drawing and painting, I realised you have to give everything a go, even if you feel it may not be for you, you have to give it a go, because you just never know how much it may actually be perfect for you, until you try.
+Trying to get good at drawing and painting, I realised you have to give everything a go, even if you feel it may not be for you, you have to give it a go, because you never know until you try how perfect for you it may actually be.
+It’s all about personal experience.

-The thing she said that will stick with me forever though, was to LEAVE NO STONE UNTURNED.
+There’s one thing she said that will stick with me forever … LEAVE NO STONE UNTURNED.

 I’m sure she isn’t leaving to have a baby, but has been called back to the spirit realm :) I will miss her, but I will Never.
 Ever.
 Forget her.